Asbestos and Auto Mechanics

 - Cleaning drum brakes with compressed air

-Manufactures That Sell Asbestos-Containing Auto Products
+Manufacturers That Made Asbestos Auto Products

+In the past, many companies made or distributed asbestos automotive parts.
 Some of the companies shut down when the EPA placed strict regulations on asbestos use.
 Other companies, still in business, are facing asbestos lawsuits after numerous workers filed claims.

 - Advance Auto Parts